 It had been almost three weeks since the day I joined Mekong.
 I just came to the office every day for training sessions about core values and self-discovery, and here came the first assignment.
 I was so eager that I finally received a task to get myself out of a space doubting whether I contributed anything here for the organization.
 But it turned out that I neither owned the intention nor was clear on how the assignment’s outcome would look.
 How did it happen to me?
 I was just sitting here and had no clue what to do next.

-Minh Giang, our Partner of Talent and Culture, came across my desk and caught my confusion.
+Minh Giang, Former Partner of Talent and Culture, came across my desk and caught my confusion.
 She immediately asked:

 – “What had been in the way for you to be more actively pulling for the intention of the task?